NCIEVS/evsrestapi-client-SDK/doc/JAVA-DEMO.md

 ### Run the demo from the command line

+1. Verify `include java-demo` is added in the `openapi-java-client/settings.gradle` file.
+If not, add it.
-1. cd into the `openapi-java-client`directory in your terminal
+2. cd into the `openapi-java-client`directory in your terminal
-2. `./gradlew java-demo:run`
+3. `./gradlew java-demo:run`

 ### Run the demo from the IDE

+1. Verify `include java-demo` is added in the `openapi-java-client/settings.gradle` file.
+If not, add it.
-1. Open `java-demo` in a new project
+2. Open `java-demo` in a new project
-2. Navigate to the `Demo.java` file and click on the green run arrow or run from config
+3. Navigate to the `Demo.java` file and click on the green run arrow or run from config

 ## Current Contributors